Choose the right resume tense and voice, pass the ATS scan and land that interview. Here’s how.

 An American resume is typically a one-page document similar to a CV.
 The US resume format lays information out in reverse-chronological order: you start with your most recent job and make your way back in time.
 American resumes often start with a heading statement, followed by experience, education, and skills.

-You may be surprised, but there are very few differences between American resumes, resumes from other countries and even CVs:
+You may be surprised, but there are very few differences between American resumes and CVs:

 American Resume Template